-Today, the historic Downtown Stockton is in the heart of California's 13th largest city.
+Today, the historic Downtown Stockton is in the heart of California's 11th largest city.
 It is home to regional rail, water, and street transportation.
 The Downtown Stockton Marina and the Port of Stockton connect our downtown with waterways leading all the way to the Bay Area.
 The seat of San Joaquin County government, Downtown Stockton employs over 20,000 people in the County's Superior Court House, public assistance services, police, and local government offices, in addition to private sector employees.

-Modern solutions and designs coexist harmoniously with the historic buildings.
-From the chic outdoor rooms of the Waterfront Hotel to the steel and glass structure of the San Joaquin Administration Building, the downtown features a wide variety of styles and artistic visions.
+Modern solutions and designs co-exist harmoniously with the historic buildings.
+From the scenic Waterfront Hotel to the lovely murals that lighten up our area, downtown features a wide variety of styles and artistic visions.